 - Cozy Snickerdoodle Topping: The bread has just the right amount of sweetness and the addition of the snickerdoodle streusel topping makes this quick bread absolutely addictive!

 This vegan quick bread is made with about 12 ingredients that make it flavorful, sweet, and tender.

 Since this is an eggless recipe, I’ve opted for pumpkin puree, a bit of molasses, egg replacer, and baking soda to create a super moist yet fluffy pumpkin loaf.
 Don’t omit the molasses.
 The acidity in the molasses and brown sugar reacts with the baking soda, helping the bread rise.
 Without it, the bread will be too dense.

 To make this one-bowl recipe, you’ll need to gather to following:

 - Vegan Butter

 - Cinnamon, nutmeg, ground ginger (or sub pumpkin pie spice)

-- Bob’s Red Mill Egg Replacer, equivalent of 1 egg
+- Bob’s Red Mill Egg Replacer, equivalent to 1 egg

 - Baking Soda

 Vegan Egg Substitutes for Pumpkin Bread